MRegeard/gammapy-docs-preview/_build/html/_sources/tutorials/analysis-1d/spectrum_simulation.rst.txt

 This can be done to check the feasibility of a measurement, to test whether fitted parameters really provide a good fit to the data etc.

-Here we will see how to perform a 1D spectral simulation of a CTA observation, in particular, we will generate OFF observations following the template background stored in the CTA IRFs.
+Here we will see how to perform a 1D spectral simulation of a CTAO observation, in particular, we will generate OFF observations following the template background stored in the CTAO IRFs.

-**Objective: simulate a number of spectral ON-OFF observations of a source with a power-law spectral model with CTA using the CTA 1DC response, fit them with the assumed spectral model and check that the distribution of fitted parameters is consistent with the input values.**
+**Objective: simulate a number of spectral ON-OFF observations of a source with a power-law spectral model with CTAO using the CTA 1DC response, fit them with the assumed spectral model and check that the distribution of fitted parameters is consistent with the input values.**